jenkinsci/artifact-manager-s3-plugin/README.md

 but note that the mount will not work if your `~/.aws/` is set to be readable only by the user.

-# Force the Region

-If you have problems detecting the region on your environment you can force the region setting by adding this property `-Dio.jenkins.plugins.artifact_manager_s3.S3BlobStore.region=REGION_NAME` to the Jenkins JVM options.